Koen-vdl/Conda-and-Bioconda-tutorial/Running_your_first_interactive_jobs.md

 shovill --R1 fake_R1.fq.gz --R2 fake_R2.fq.gz --outdir assembly_job_1 --force --cpus 1 --ram 1
 ```

-Wait, something went wrong, `shovill` is *smart* enough to realise we haven't allocated enough RAM memory to it and prints the following error to the screen:
+Wait, something went wrong, `shovill` is *smart* enough to realize we haven't allocated enough RAM memory to it and prints the following error to the screen:

 ```
 [shovill] Invalid --ram 1 - need at least 2
 ```

 You won't always be this lucky.
-In most cases programs running out of memory just crash while spitting out a cryptic error message which usually mentiones the word *memory*.
+In most cases programs running out of memory just crash while spitting out a cryptic error message which usually mentions the word *memory*.
 In case you run into these errors the best course of action is taking a look at the basic documentation with the `--help` option to check if the default memory value can be manually increased.
 Notice the `shovill` documentation mentions the pipeline uses 16 GB of memory by default when `--ram` is not specified by the user.

 Lets make another attempt to assemble `fake_R1.fq.gz` and `fake_R2.fq.gz` with 4GB of RAM: